packedapp/packedtmp/modules/packed/src/main/java/app/packed/namespace/Overview.md

+A namespace has an id, a namespacetype, a name type, and an extend.

+// Namespace:Kind:Container:id

+// Namespace:Service:/:main

 Usecases
 - CLI : Application|No extension participants - Args all application, commands app lifetime or immediate
 - Service : Container|Alle har deres egen + exports -